-Step 1: Locate the in icon in the notification area and right-click on this icon.
-Select Playback devices.
+Locate the opinion in the notification area and right-click on this icon.
+Select Sounds.

 On the Playback tab, make sure your headphone is set as the default playback device.
 For the device connected to the Line out jack on the back panel, right-click on Speakers and select Set as Default Device; for the device connected to the Line out jack on the front panel, right-click on Realtek HD Audio 2nd output.